 Amundi engages investee or potential investee companies at the issuer level regardless of the type of holdings held (equity and bonds).
 Issuers engaged are primarily chosen by the level of exposure to the subject of engagement, as the environmental, social, and governance issues that companies face have a major impact on society, both in terms of risk and opportunities.

 Designated reference benchmark

-This Sub-Fund does not have a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes.
+This Sub-Fund does not have a specific index designated as a reference benchmark to determine whether this financial product meets its sustainable investment objective.

 www.amundi.lu